LockeLamora/lockelamora.github.io/_posts/2016-11-10-skydog-vulnhub.md

 #### Flag #8 Franks Lost His Mind or Maybe it’s His Memory.
 He’s Locked Himself Inside the Building.
 Find the Code to Unlock the Door Before He Gets Himself Killed!

 So we find a system-security.data file, after treating it as a zip and transferring the file back to my own machine, I try to figure out what it is.
-Using "theflash" a a clue I thought it'd be something memory-related, at first I assumed it was a truecrypt file but it turned out to be a RAM image.
+Using "theflash" a a clue I thought it'd be something memory-related, at first I assumed it was a truecrypt file but it turned out to be a RAM image (after a lot of dead-ends!).
 I ran the imageinfo on volatility which shows that it's both a valid RAM image and running windows, I ran pslist to see a list of running processes and noticed notepad there. so I ran it with the notepad switch and got a result:

 [<img src="{{ site.baseurl }}/images/skydog/11_volatilitynotepad.png"
-alt="viewing contents of notepad" style="width: 300px;"/>]({{ site.baseurl }}/)
+alt="viewing contents of notepad" style="width: 800px;"/>]({{ site.baseurl }}/)

 This turned out to be HEX which translates to a flag value: